todo.vu support

 • Follower – todo.vu users who get notifications about that task.

-• Calendar entry – an entry on todo.vu’s calendar; can be a time entry, due date, reminder, and so on.
+• Calendar entry – an entry on todo.vu’s calendar; can be a time entry, a task due date, or a task reminder.

 • Time entry – a detailed record of time that has been logged in todo.vu.